wokidoo/wokidoo/README.md

 📚 I study at Concordia University

-⏳ In my freetime I like to work on game development projects
+⏳ In my freetime I like to work on learn about new tech, frameworks, and languages

 :godmode: I've helped build the _Concordia Game Development_ organization at my university